About Wollaston, Northamptonshire

 The current population stands at around 3,500.

-Wollaston offers a wide range of local services and facilities including two doctors’ surgeries, a pharmacy, a small supermarket, a newsagents/off-licence, cash machine facilities, a post office, a public house, a restaurant, takeaway food shops, a village hall, a library and several churches.
+Wollaston offers a wide range of local services and facilities including two doctors’ surgeries, a pharmacy, a small supermarket, a newsagents/off-licence, post office, a public house, a restaurant, takeaway food shops, a village hall, a library and several churches.

 The Parish Council

-- Council tax - We set the Parish Council portion of the Borough Council Tax.
+- Council tax - We set the Parish Council portion of the Council Tax.

 - Community project support

 - We initiate and fund (sometimes with the aid of external grants) capital projects that benefit the community.
-Recent examples include Playing Field fencing and the village hall storeroom.
+Recent examples include Playing Field fencing, adult gym equipment, storage and the village hall storeroom.

 - We support village events, organisations and charities that the council consider essential or beneficial to the community.
-Examples include WASNAV, The Museum / Heritage Society and the Pocket Park.
+Examples include the village magazine, The Museum / Heritage Society and the Pocket Park.

 - Village Hall - We hold the Village Hall in trust for Wollaston.
 The running and maintenance of the hall is devolved to the Village Hall Committee.

-- Seats, benches and bus shelters - We maintain the seats, benches and bus shelters within the village.
+- Seats, benches, bins and bus shelters - We maintain the seats, benches, bins and bus shelters within the village.

 - Safeguarding - We work with the Police to safeguard the village against crime, vandalism and anti social behaviour.